csoroz/CIPs/CIP-XXXX/README.md

 decentralised governance!

-To side-step this difficulty, the existing centralised governance could be minimally modified to hand governance to the Cardano Foundation, which can then through off-chain legal and community means establish agreement and consent for a final decentralised governance system, to be enacted via a later hard fork.
+To side-step this difficulty, the existing centralised governance could be minimally modified to hand governance to a new committee -- ideally with broad community support and legitimacy -- which can then through off-chain legal and community means establish agreement and consent for a final decentralised governance system, to be enacted via a later hard fork.
 Thus this CIP proposes two minimal changes that would allow the existing centralised governance to be transferred to a new committee, and used safely.

 The first change allows the committee holding master keys to vote on-chain to replace itself.
 This would require signatures from a minimum threshold of the